farshad161/Axio21-challenge/README.md

 ### NOTE

-Please put the csv file as the input file in the root directory of the project the run `node cli.js input.csv > output.csv` This program has been tested with Node:14.19.2
+Please put the csv file as the input file in the root directory of the project the run `node cli.js input.csv > output.csv`.
+This program has been tested with Node:14.19.2